Skip to content

 2. Develop just enough code that passes the test (Green)

-3. Refactor the code to make it as clean as possible (Refactor)
+3. Refactor the code to make it the design clean as possible (Refactor)

 4. Repeat